 If you’re an occupational safety technician, safety officer, safety manager or another expert in the EHS profession, it makes sense to expand your knowledge and increase your skillset regularly.
 Earning a Licensed Safety Professional Certificate can help you prove that you’re ready to take the next step in your career.
-Getting your certification through the National Association of Safety Professionals (NASP) gives you the added benefit of comprehensive, engaging coursework in preparation for a certification exam.
+Getting your certificate through the National Association of Safety Professionals (NASP) gives you the added benefit of comprehensive, engaging coursework in preparation for a certificate exam.
 So, you can gain real-world knowledge and distinguish yourself with this professional designation.

 What Is a Licensed Safety Professional?

 Occupational Safety and Health professionals are in charge of implementing risk controls and processes that keep workers safe and healthy.
 They provide advice, support and hazard analysis across an organization.
 They are in charge of designing, implementing and maintaining enterprise or facility-wide safety programs.
 Typically, they lead a staff of safety technicians to do the same.
 At the National Association of Safety Professionals (NASP), the Licensed Safety Professional is the highest designation we grant.

 Professionals with an LSP Certificate can oversee many safety operations within a company.
 Safety is at the center of everything they do.
 They spend at least half of their day-to-day activities dedicated to workplace safety.
 As a Licensed Safety Professional, you might have many responsibilities, including:

 - Developing exceptional techniques for workplace safety management.

 - Performing as a safety manager, expert and administrator.